Toyota Camry owners have reported 26 problems related to battery (under the electrical system category).

-The car involved is a 2004 Toyota Camry.
 I had problems with car 1st day.
 They even gave me a free sunroof and 3 free oil change due to the problem and said everything was fix.
 But still having problem.
 Now my Cadillac comvor is out and they refuse to fix after saying it was covered.
 And my car is only 2004 Toyota Camry.
-This issue happened on Mon., Mar.
-3, 2008.

-The car was a 2002 Toyota Camry.
-Crash was involved with the Toyota Camry.
 Response to letter received from claims administrator, for Toyota, alleging that all systems were functioning properly for 2002 Toyota Camry.
 The manufacturer claimed that all systems were functioning properly when the consumer's vehicle suddenly accelerated and ended up inside a travel agency.
 Several months before the accident, the battery went completely dead.
 The consumer was informed the battery would not hold a charge and a new battery was needed.
 Updated 02/23/10.
-This battery problem happened on 01/24/06.

 See all problems of the 2002 Toyota Camry.

 2004 Toyota solara this car is a manufacturers defect 100%.
 I have replaced 2 sets of brakes, rotors, calipers both right side.
 Also both inner tie rod ends and right cv shaft, wheel bearings.
 A new battery the interior is falling apart and the car is all over the road pulling to the right.
 Toyota refused to replace most of the parts as they say not covered under the new warranty.

 See all problems of the 1999 Toyota Camry.

 While traveling on the highway the battery exploded and acid spilled all over the engine compartment.
 The dealership is aware of the problem.
 Mr.